Vijayasarathy2125/Naan_Mudhalvan/README.md

 ## Dataset

-The dataset used for this project can be found in the "data" directory.
+The dataset used for this project is sourced from Kaggle and can be found [here](https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment).
 It contains a collection of tweets related to various airlines.
 The dataset is provided in CSV format and includes attributes such as the tweet text, airline name, and sentiment labels.

+To use this dataset, you can download it from the provided Kaggle link and place it in the "data" directory of this repository.

 ## Prerequisites

 Before you can run this project, ensure you have the following dependencies installed:

 - Python 3.x
-- Jupyter Notebook (optional but recommended)
+- Jupyter Notebook (optional but recommended)//VS Code // Google Colab
 - Libraries listed in the `requirements.txt` file (install using `pip install -r requirements.txt`)

 ## Getting Started